Ninetalesgh/dndcampaign/vault/database/spells.md

 - **Components**: V
 - **Duration**: Instantaneous
 You cause the fires engulfing a creature to flare explosively.
 One [burning](conditions.md#burning) creature within 4 *(6m)* erupts in an explosion of flame.
 It and each other creature within 4 *(6m)* of it must succeed on a DEX Save or take 3d6 Fire damage.
-At Higher Levels.
-When you cast this spell using a spell slot of Level 2 or higher, the damage increases by 1d6 for each slot level above 2.
+**Using a Higher-Level Spell Slot.** When you cast this spell using a spell slot of Level 2 or higher, the damage increases by 1d6 for each slot level above 2.
 - **Classes**: Druid, Sorcerer
 *(Source: CS)*